Impact Trips

 SOCIAL EDUCATION & ENTREPRENEURSHIP FOR CHILDREN

-Dignity for Children Foundation is a one-stop holistic, community learning centres for the underprivileged urban poor, addressing the needs of children from pre-school level to IGCSE ‘O’ level and vocational skills.
+Dignity for Children Foundation is a one-stop holistic, community learning centre for the underprivileged urban poor, addressing the needs of children from pre-school level to IGCSE ‘O’ level and vocational skills.

 Dignity has been recognised for its work in the world, hosting a visit by the President of the United States, Mr. Barack Obama in 2016 and being awarded the Sharjah International Award 2018.